galaxyproject/training-material/topics/ecology/tutorials/Ecoregionalization_tutorial/tutorial.md

 >
 {: .hands_on}

-> <hands-on-title> Relace blank space by NAs for the second column </hands-on-title>
+> <hands-on-title> Replace blank space by NAs for the second column </hands-on-title>
 >
 > 1. {% tool [Column Regex Find And Replace](toolshed.g2.bx.psu.edu/repos/galaxyp/regex_find_replace/regexColumn1/1.0.3) %} with the following parameters:
 >    - {% icon param-file %} *"Select cells from"*: `out_file1` (output of **Column Regex Find And Replace on the fisrt column** {% icon tool %})